stephen-cunningham/tbzvlgchsj/README.md

 Secondly, it would introduce additional complexity and work, perhaps unnecessarily.
 I felt it was best to go with simplicity for now.
 More importantly though, I feel like dealing with only one unit of measurement for each metric makes sense to guarantee data integrity.

-Some consideration was given to the fact that a significant proportion of Genesys' customer base live in the United States, where Fahrenheit is used.
+Some consideration was given to the fact that a significant proportion of the company's customer base live in the United States, where Fahrenheit is used.
 However, if we ever integrate this API with a front-end, the client code could perform the conversion based on what's needed.

 ### Laying the groundwork for future development
 Built into `WEATHER_SENSORS`, we have two fields that aren't yet directly used in the application.
 They are `SENSOR_STATUS` and `LAST_DATA_CREATION_TIMESTAMP`.
 They will be useful in the future.